Editorial Policies

 IJETE aims to:

-• Advance the understanding and integration of ethnoscience in educational technology and curriculum design.
+• Advance the interdisciplinary integration of ethnoscience with educational technology, promoting innovative curriculum design and culturally relevant pedagogy.

-• Foster interdisciplinary research and collaboration among scholars in the fields of ethnoscience, educational technology, curriculum studies, and related areas.
+• Encourage cutting-edge research and collaborations that bridge the fields of ethnoscience, educational technology, and curriculum studies.

-• Promote the development and dissemination of educational practices and technologies that are informed by and respectful of diverse cultural knowledge systems.
+• Facilitate the development and dissemination of educational practices and technologies that respect and incorporate diverse cultural knowledge systems.

-• Enhance educational outcomes by incorporating culturally relevant, ethnoscience-based content and methodologies.
+• Enhance educational outcomes by integrating ethnoscience-based content, methodologies, and technological tools.

 Section Policies